13.04.08, Political Correctness.

 06.04.08, The Scourge of Mammon

 I am writing about a specific case, but it doesn’t mean we don’t all know of those selfish people who, without respect for the outcome, scrabble, possibly cheat, and certainly can ruin not only the economy of individuals, but the economy of a country.
-I remember there was a man, I forget his name, who played the financial markets in America, in the 70s or 80s, to the extent that he crippled the economy of some of the European countries and then himself became a billionaire.
+I remember there was a man, I forget his name, who… Continue reading 06.04.08, The Scourge of Mammon

 04.04.08, Westminster and other matters.

 I don’t remember members of parliament in the past, showing so blatantly the wish to be loved, as those we have today.
 It seems that this wish determines some of the priorities in the order of legislation.
-Currently Gordon Brown is behaving as if he was permanently on the stump, with photo opportunities in hospitals, schools and pretty well anywhere, instead of at his desk in Westminster.
-Churchill had it very tough, and while the Royal family were going round bombsites and army headquarters, one rarely saw pictures of Churchill, unless the need was great.
+Currently Gordon Brown is behaving as if he was permanently on the stump, with photo opportunities in hospitals,… Continue reading 04.04.08, Westminster and other matters.

 02.04.08, Prime Ministers, Plus